 Most translations that have injected the interpretative bias of the word eternal use the expression the eternal

-period of time or a long duration of time.
+of time or a long duration of time.
 It does not refer to endlessness or forever.
 Eternal purpose of God makes it sound

 like God has a never-ending purpose or one that is outside of time.
 Again, this is incorrect.
-The key
+The key to understanding

 If by any means I might arrive at the goal, namely, the out-resurrection from among those who are dead.